 However ultimately its still a bit much to act as though Adele’s success is entirely down to Amy.
 Yes Amy inspired her, but Adele’s accomplishments are ultimately her own.
 Are we going to constantly mention Frank Sinatra every time we want to take about Amy.
 He was her biggest influence.
 She even named her debut album after him “Frank”.

-Of course again it would be wrong to blame Amy for this as Amy certainly never acted as though she had paved the way for every female performer who came after.
-Indeed according to her friend Lily Allen Amy would always laugh whenever people compared a new female performer to her just because they were a woman.
+Again it would be wrong to blame Amy for this as Amy certainly never acted as though she had paved the way for every female performer who came after.
+In fact according to her friend Lily Allen, Amy would always laugh whenever people compared a new female performer to her, just because they were a woman.

 Not that Adele needs to of course I can still be a huge fan of both as many people are.

 If I were to look at them objectively then I’d say that Adele is much better at power ballads than Amy is.
 Both as a singer and as a songwriter, Adele is just better suited to big power ballads like “Rolling in the Deep”.
 She’s probably the best torch singer of the past 20 years in my opinion.

 Amy meanwhile I think has a much wider range than Adele.
 Amy really could cover far more emotions in her voice than Adele.
 She could make us laugh with songs like “Cherry” and cry with haunting songs like “Wake Up Alone”.